Only Natural Pet Canine PowerFood receives the Advisor’s second-highest tier rating of 4 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the pea protein, peas, garbanzo beans, lentils, dried alfalfa and flaxseed, this looks like the profile of a kibble still containing a notable amount of meat.
+When you consider the protein-boosting effect of the pea protein, peas, garbanzo beans, lentils, dried alfalfa and flaxseed in this recipe, this looks like the profile of a kibble containing a moderate amount of meat.

-Only Natural Pet Canine PowerFood is a grain-free meat-based dry dog food using a notable amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Only Natural Pet Canine PowerFood is a grain-free dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.